 Tech - Figma, Miro, Ditto, Adobe CC

 The growth in the digital infrastructure in India triggered the increase in the digital literacy making e-commerce one of the fastest growing sector.
 Entrepreneurs Devansh and Tejas behind The Nature's Bowl saw this as an opportunity to bring their vision to life.

 The Natures Bowl took this signal to enter the e-commerce market to provide healthy and delicious organic food to the consumers.
-Our Challenge was to evolve with the consumer, understanding their needs in order to enter the competitive e-commerce sector in India.
+Our Challenge was to evolve with the consumer, understanding their needs.

 I was the Product designer for this project.
 I was working along with another designer to strategize, conceptualize, design and deliver the hand-offs to the developer for the e-commerce platform.